The Oral Motor Institute

 Detail from Sctipture (1912) showing the use of a tissue flag for teaching nasal airflow.

-Appendix E also reveals that the hands and fingers were considered "objects" in this review.
 Manipulation of oral structures with the hands and fingers was recommended by all but one of the authors, and they were the main tools recommended in the two books written about the motokinesthetic method (Stinchfield & Young, 1938; Young & Hawk, 1955).
-The hands and fingers were treated as one single object and recorded as "hands/fingers" because authors often did not differentiate between them.
+The hands and fingers were treated as one single object and recorded as “hands/fingers” because authors often did not differentiate between them.
 Some authors specified a thumb or finger to be used, but generally the hands and fingers were treated generically.
 Van Riper used his hands and fingers in various ways to stimulate oral positions for phoneme productions; however, with Irwin he hinted that the motokinesthetic method probably relied too heavily on the hands and fingers (Van Riper & Irwin, 1958, p.
 147).
 Van Riper and Irwin preferred to have clients use their own hands and fingers as feedback mechanisms to supplement the auditory and visual sensations they experienced while learning phonemes.

 The authors also referred to the teeth as “objects” relative to jaw, lip, cheek, and tongue manipulation.
 The upper central incisors were used to stimulate lower lip elevation, and the side teeth were used to stimulate lateral tongue elevation.
 The side teeth also were used as objects against which the cheeks could brace.